 If Badges are landmarks in accomplishment, then Points are the pathway unto those landmarks.
 Points are tangible, measurable evidence of accomplishment.

 Points help participants monitor their progress, both keeping score and establishing status.
 Points are awarded for completing activities, sharing, or contributing.

 Points are the granular units of measurement in gamification.
 They are single count metrics.
 This is the way the system keeps count of the player's actions pertaining to the targeted behaviours in the overall gamification strategy.

-7. Leveling Up
+7. Levelling Up

 Creating tiers of achievement, helps build an overall sense of where a participant sits within a line of progression.
 By having levels in place, you’ve created an indicator of long-term or sustained achievement for participants in an initiative.
 Levels indicate that an individual has reached a point of achievement and progression that has elevated them into a more advanced ring of goals and objectives they are now deemed capable of achieving.

-Leveling up is used to identify status within a community and to unlock new objectives, badges, activities, and rewards.
+Levelling up is used to identify status within a community and to unlock new objectives, badges, activities, and rewards.

 Levels and goals help to map a users progression through a system.
 It can be as important to see where you can go next as it is to see where you have been.